Staff

 Ferdia Ó Cairbre

-Ferdia Ó Cairbre started with Castleknock School of Music at the age of two and studied piano, voice and theory during his time as a student with the school.
-He is currently undertaking a BMus in Maynooth University, for which he received a music scholarship.
-As part of his time in Maynooth, he is also studying organ and is a member of both the University’s Choral Society and the Music Society’s Jazz and Blues band.
+Ferdia Ó Cairbre started with Castleknock School of Music at the age of two and studied piano, voice, and theory during his time as a student with the school.
+He completed his BMus in Maynooth University in 2025, graduating with a First-Class Honours and earning multiple music scholarships during his degree.
+He is currently undertaking an MA in Contemporary Music Practices in Maynooth with a specialism in composition, having received a Taught Master’s scholarship.
+In addition to studying organ under Prof Gerard Gillen during his time in Maynooth, he also led the tenor section of the university’s Choral Society and was a member of the Music Society’s Jazz and Blues band.

 DipRIAM